-Capital gains Did you have a capital gains tax event during the year?
-NO YES You must print X in the YES box at G if you had an amount of capital gains from a trust.
+18 Capital gains Did you have a capital gains tax event during the year?
+G NO YES X You must promote amount of c int X in the YES box at G if you had an apital gains from a trust.

 Have you applied an exemption or rollover?
+M NO YES YES

-YES Net capital gain A,, Total current year capital gains H],[2] [0] 00 Net capital losses carried forward to later income years],00
+Net capital gain A

+Total current year capital gains H

+Net capital losses carried v ,,